XRPLF/xrpl-dev-portal/content/concepts/accounts/accounts.md

 ---
 html: accounts.html
 parent: concepts.html
+seo:
-blurb: Learn about accounts in the XRP Ledger.
+    description: Learn about accounts in the XRP Ledger.
 Accounts can send transactions and hold XRP.
 labels:
   - Accounts
   - Payments